kanishkarj/snoopy/README.md

     -b, --buffer_size <buffer_size>    Set the buffer size for incoming packet data.
 The default is 1000000.
 This should always be larger than the snaplen.
         --handle <device_handle>       Specify the device interface
+    -f, --filter <filter>              Set filter to the capture using the given BPF program string.
         --precision <precision>        Set the time stamp precision returned in captures (Micro/Nano).
         --savefile <savefile>          Save the captured packets to file.
     -s, --snaplen <snaplen>            Set the snaplen size (the maximum length of a packet captured into the buffer).